 Corporate Training is targeted and customized to meet the needs of each business and its employees.
 Training can be offered 24/7 at an employer's site or ours.
-The Manufacturing and Technology Institute (MTI) is an approved training provider for North American Technical Excellence (NATE) and the National Center for Construction Education and Research (NCCER).
-Dutchess BOCES is a Building Performance Institute (BPI) affiliate.
-MTI is also a corporate member of Refrigeration Service Engineers Society (RSES) and a member of Air Conditioners and Contractors of America (ACCA).
+The Adult Learning Institute (ALI) is an approved training provider for North American Technical Excellence (NATE) and the National Center for Construction Education and Research (NCCER).
+Dutchess BOCES is a Building Performance Institute (BPI) Test Center.
+BOCES ALI is also a corporate member of Refrigeration Service Engineers Society (RSES) and a member of Air Conditioners and Contractors of America (ACCA).
 We offer training in Occupational Safety and Health Administration (OSHA) programs, National Electric Code (NEC) and ServSafe.